chriskaringeg/Crimmz-pass-locker/README.md

 As a user I would like:

-*To create an account with my details - log in and password.
+* To create an account with my details - log in and password.
-*Store my existing login information.
+* Store my existing login information.
-*Copy my credentials to the clipboard
+* gCopy my credentials to the clipboard